p0nce/d-idioms/idioms/Friends don't let friends use the default struct postblit.md

 ========================================================
-Friend don't let friends use the default struct postblit
+Friends don't let friends use the default struct postblit
 ========================================================

 By default D structs are copyable and that copy is just a `.dup` verbatim bit copy.